picosonic/D3/README.md

 NOTE : This project requires at least 2 x 16k banks of sideways RAM to be available.
 So it will work on a [BBC Master](https://en.wikipedia.org/wiki/BBC_Master) or a standard BBC Micro with added sideways RAM.

+# Folder structure

+beeb - contains all the BBC micro source code and assets required to build the project

+info - information gathered from various sources which aided the porting process

+original_source - orignal z80 source code

 # Building

 Development of this project has been done with Linux and as such the build scripts and environment are tailored to it.
 A Visual Studio Code project is included.